 These works would create the framework enabling the public realm works to be implemented.
-Priority should be given to establishing Daly Street as a cul-de-sac and developing the redundant portion of the road reserve as POS.
-Following that, streetscape upgrades should occur to set the scene for future redevelopment.
+Priority should be given to establishing the road network and lots that frame the POS spine and the primary focus should then be the implementation of this public infrastructure to set the stage for the precincts credentials as a high quality development opportunity.

-The Golden Gateway LSP includes an indicative staging strategy.
+Table 1 outlines the staging triggers proposed in the Golden Gateway LSP.
 The public realm delivery should work in parallel with this program.